-- Fill a roasted green or red pepper with tuna salad, spaghetti sauce with meat, veggie fried rice, cranberry quinoa or pulled pork.
+- Fill a roasted green or red pepper with tuna salad, spaghetti sauce with meat, veggie fried rice, quinoa or pulled pork.

 - Keep bags of frozen veggie mixes in your freezer at all times.
 Frozen veggies can be added to everything– soups, sauces, stir fries, mac and cheese– and you don’t even have to thaw them first.
 If you are really in a pinch, microwave a bowl of frozen veggies, add some spices and serve as a side dish.

 - Vegetable soup.
 This WW Zero Point Vegetable Soup is a classic detox soup recipe that is delicious and packed full of nutrition.

 - Use mirepoix mix.
 Mirepoix is a French basic mix of equal parts onion, carrots, and celery.
 Keep this chopped mixture on hand (or buy it frozen) and throw a handful or two into recipes.

 - Roast vegetables over the camp fire.
 Going camping this summer?
 Roast vegetables to enjoy before you indulge in marshmallows.
 Here’s a helpful tutorial for campfire vegetables.

 - Add chopped veggies to chili.
 Start with onions, celery, and carrots and also try zucchini, peppers, and spinach.